Renters’ Rights Act: What You Need To Know

-With the anticipated introduction of the new Renters (Rights) Bill into law, landlords across the country face the biggest shake-up to the residential lettings sector in a generation.
-Our Take Five Guide throws out the jargon and provides you with concise legal advice on how to prepare direct from our lawyers, in five simple steps.
+Landlords across the country face the biggest shake-up to the residential lettings sector in a generation with the Renters' Rights Act having received Royal Assent.
+Our Take Five Guide throws out the jargon and provides you with concise legal advice direct from our lawyers, in five simple steps.

 1. Identify the type of tenancy

-Under the new legislation, the majority of residential tenancies will convert from Assured Shorthold Tenancy agreements (ASTs) to Assured Tenancies governed by the Housing Act 1988.
+Under the new legislation, the majority of residential tenancies will convert from Assured Shorthold Tenancy agreements (ASTs) to monthly periodic Assured Tenancies governed by the Housing Act 1988.
 However, there are exceptions to this, for example high rent and low/no rent lettings, or where the tenant is a company.
-There are also different regimes for agricultural tenancies or old pre-1989 Rent Act tenancies.
+There are also different regimes for old pre-1989 Rent Act tenancies.

 2. Satisfy the administrative requirements